nwg-piotr/nwg-displays/README.md

 This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

 **Nwg-displays** is an output management utility for [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland)
 Wayland compositor, inspired by wdisplays and wlay.

-**nwg-displays is expected to:**
+The program is expected to:

 - provide an intuitive GUI to manage multiple displays;
 - apply settings;